Tameka Norris: Visual art

-Norris's solo exhibitions include "Family Values" at the Contemporary Art Center in New Orleans in 2013, "Tameka Norris: Too Good For You (Introducing Meka Jean)" at the Lombard Fried Gallery in 2014, "Almost Acquaintances" at the Ronchini Gallery in 2014, and "Not Acquiescing" at the 1708 Gallery in 2015.
+Norris's solo exhibitions include "Family Values" at the Contemporary Art Center in New Orleans in 2013, "Tameka Norris: Too Good For You (Introducing Meka Jean)" at the Lombard- Freid Gallery in 2014, "Almost Acquaintances" at the Ronchini Gallery in 2014, and "Not Acquiescing" at the 1708 Gallery in 2015.

 In 2012 her work was included in the "MFA Annual" edition of New American Painting magazine, an anthology of MFA graduate work from more than a hundred colleges in the United States.

-Her exhibition Between Bloodlines and Floodlines was shown at the Savannah College of Art and Design in Atlanta, Georgia, in 2015.
+Her exhibition Between Bloodlines and Floodlines was shown at the Savannah College of Art and Design in Atlanta, Georgia in 2015.

 Film

 Her feature length-film Meka Jean: How She Got Good, is an internal investigation of identity and culture, starring the artist as herself in a search for identity, home, and what it means to be from New Orleans.
 This film was debuted during the international exhibition Prospect.3 New Orleans, and was presented as a multi-chambered installation at May Gallery, a nonprofit art space in New Orleans.

 In 2011, Norris created a work of video art re-performing Bruce Nauman's 1967-68 work Walking in an Exaggerated Manor Around the Perimeter of a Square.
 This piece was shown in her 2013 "Family Values" exhibition at the Contemporary Art Center in New Orleans.